uzh-rpg/mh_autotune/README.md

 catkin build
 ```

-***Note 3, you could get build errors such as : "set GLOG_INCLUDE_DIR to directory containing glog/logging.h" for example from building [rotors_simulator](https://github.com/ethz-asl/rotors_simulator) module, which is used inside this project.
+Note: you may get build errors such as : "set GLOG_INCLUDE_DIR to directory containing glog/logging.h" for example from building [rotors_simulator](https://github.com/ethz-asl/rotors_simulator) module, which is used inside this project.
 These errors occur because ros package dependencies for each modules are not installed yet.
-To do this, visit [here](http://wiki.ros.org/rosdep), or just simply type `rosdep install --from-paths src --ignore-src -r -y` command at the `~/autotune_ws` directory***
+To do this, visit [here](http://wiki.ros.org/rosdep), or just simply type `rosdep install --from-paths src --ignore-src -r -y` command at the `~/autotune_ws` directory

-***Note 4, you could get build errors like "Could not find a package configuration file provided by "gazebo_plugins"".
+Note: you may get build errors like "Could not find a package configuration file provided by "gazebo_plugins"".
 This can occur for example if you only have installed 'ros-YOUR_DISTRO_NAME-desktop' through apt package manager, and not 'ros-YOUR_DISTRO_NAME-desktop-full' (which includes the gazebo interface & gazebo itself!).
-So you could try `sudo apt install ros-YOUR_DISTRO_NAME-desktop-full` to avoid this issue***
+So you could try `sudo apt install ros-YOUR_DISTRO_NAME-desktop-full` to avoid this issue

 6. Add sourcing of your catkin workspace and AUTOTUNE_PATH environment variable to your ```.bashrc``` file: